top of page

 ~ Annie Kavanagh, botanical artist

-Artist, Annie Kavanagh, presents the second edition of her immersive exhibition of floral photography exploring the botanical history of her garden through the eyes of her Victorian heroine, Alice.
+In 2023, artist Annie Kavanagh presented the second edition of her immersive exhibition of floral photography exploring the botanical history of her garden through the eyes of her Victorian heroine, Alice.

-Throughout the exhibition, Alice’s parlour will once again play host to guest speakers, immersive events and sensory experiences.
+Throughout the exhibition, Alice’s parlour once again played host to guest speakers, immersive events and sensory experiences.

-Conversations with flowers will focus on the rose as its central motif as we explore its beauty, uses and symbolism through perfume, food and art.
+Conversations with flowers focused on the rose as its central motif, exploring its beauty, uses and symbolism through perfume, food and art.

-This body of work is part of ongoing research by the artist Annie Kavanagh about the history of her garden at Roselyn, a farm located in the Wheatbelt of Western Australia.
+This body of work was part of ongoing research by the artist Annie Kavanagh about the history of her garden at Roselyn, a farm located in the Wheatbelt of Western Australia.

-The exhibition at Gallery 152, York, will see the gallery transformed into a Victorian parlour.
-Guests will be invited to engage with the space, and for a while, immerse themselves in Alice’s world, contemplate what life was like for women like her in the 1880s, question why their gardens were cherished, and the importance of these flowers to them.
+The exhibition at Gallery 152, York, saw the gallery transformed into a Victorian parlour.
+Guests were invited to engage with the space, and for a while, immerse themselves in Alice’s world, contemplate what life was like for women like her in the 1880s, question why their gardens were cherished, and the importance of these flowers to them.

-Throughout the exhibition, Alice’s parlour will play host to guest speakers, immersive events, and sensory experiences.
-From experts on garden history and perfumery, artist talks, and an alcohol-free botanic bar, to a unique dinner celebrating flowers and farm, join us in the parlour as we weave flowers into stories.
+Throughout the exhibition, Alice’s parlour played host to guest speakers, immersive events, and sensory experiences.
+From experts on garden history and perfumery, artist talks, and an alcohol-free botanic bar, to a unique dinner celebrating flowers and farm, many joined us in the parlour as we weaved flowers into stories.